lnmohankumar/deltalake-on-dataflow/README.md

 ```
 mvn clean install
 ```
-* Create a sample application in Dataflow
+* Create a sample application in Dataflow using the jar built